GlenORCL/OraFree_db_apex/README.md

 Steps to setup everything and get working :
 1. Download into a directory (ora would be fine)
-2. optionally edit apex_DEV.env - put in a sys password, and if you want to edit other values appropriately
+2. optionally edit config_DEV.env - put in a sys password, and if you want to edit other values appropriately
-5. run DESTROY_AND_SETUP.sh ENV - env defaults to DEV - this downloads all required software and sets up directories, sets up the db, ords, configures everthing and starts it up
+5. run ORCLENV.sh DESTROY_AND_SETUP [ENV] - env defaults to DEV - this downloads all required software and sets up directories, sets up the db, ords, configures everthing and starts it up

 You then have a new docker network (ENV_ora_network) with these machines: